Excellence That Transforms Lives

 Both the aging parent and grown child often feel a deep sense of loss or guilt at their changed relationship.
 While the child previously looked to the parent for support and guidance, this role is now reversed.
 Aging parents may find it difficult to adjust to being the one who needs support and may find it threatening to their independence.

-Often families face the most emotional stress when a parent has to be moved for their home to live with a grown child or move to an assisted living or long-term care facility.
+Often families face the most emotional stress when a parent has to be moved from their home to live with a grown child or move to an assisted living or long-term care facility.
 MORE magazine offers helpful tips for caregivers to overcome guilt.

 The emotional impact of caring for an aging parent will have an effect on other aspects of your life: relationship with spouse, siblings and children, and even ignoring your own physical and emotional health.
 The American Medical Association’s Caregiver Self-Assessment Questionnaire (PDF) is a helpful self-evaluation to determine your own wellbeing as a caregiver.
 If you are feeling the emotional stress of caring for your aging parent, please contact your doctor for a check-up and a social worker to discuss additional care resources for your parent.